efuller-gov/dm3k/docs/dev_env.md

 ### Installation Proceedure

 from the main directory of the repo run...

 ```bash
 $ sudo docker-compose -f docker-compose-dev.yml up --build -d
 ```

 To comfirm the installation, run...

 ```bash
 $ sudo docker ps
 ```

 Output of this command should show 3 docker containers: dm3k_open_api, dm3k_open_ui, dm3k_open_nginx.
 With status as not restarting.

 To stop OPEN-DM3K, run...

 ```bash
 $ sudo docker-compose -f docker-compose-dev.yml down
 ```

+## Usage

+Connect to the UI by pointing your web browser to:  http://{hostname}/ui

+where hostname is the name or ip address of the machine that is running docker.

+For details on how to use the UI to create/solve resource allocation problems see ./docs/user_guide.md

+To confirm the API is working you can point your browser to: http://{hostname}/api/version

+This should return `{"api_version":"1.0"}`

 ## UI Container Development